 It’s important to remember that it’s not your child’s fault for getting caught up in the excitement of a class birthday party.
 It’s possible to forget the rules, or to be coerced into breaking them by classmates who are not exposed to the same risks.
-One of our recent interviewees at a Diabetes support group opened up about the challenges of her four-year-old daughter’s diagnosis.
+One of our recent interviewees at a Diabetic support group opened up about the challenges of her four-year-old daughter’s diagnosis.
 She emphasised the importance of discipline for each lifestyle intervention, and how to take nothing for granted when going up against Type 1 Diabetes in particular.

 What more can you do to help manage your child’s Diabetes?

 Whether your child is Diabetic or not, it’s important to remember that one of his/her classmates might be.
 A little strategic planning never hurt anyone, so use this to your advantage.
 Speak openly with the school Principal, learn about the syllabus and subjects.
 Explore what physical and sedentary activity your child engages in.
 Converse with your child to find out what he/she enjoys and dislikes about school so you can help them navigate better.

 Make party snacks with healthier alternatives.
 Many home industries offer delicious treats and are willing to substitute ingredients upon request.
 Balance out party pack items or learn your child’s class birthday calendar.
 This helps you accommodate for when sweets are expected to enter the classroom in bulk.
 Never miss an opportunity to have a conversation with your child, talk about their food choices, and how those affect their physical development.